lise-yy/jade-injected/README.md

 ## Mixins

-### Initialization inject into mixin
+### Initializing the inject into mixin
 ```jade
 +injected: block
 ```

 ### Use block
-Insert block to place.
-Please, if you call use mixin, check avariable.
+Insert the block.
+Mind that if you call use mixin, you need to check if there is a block.
 ```jade
 +use(blockName)
 ```